croissant1001/ArtworksDataVisualization/README.md

 # ArtworksDataVisualization
-some interactive Visualization of Artwork Dataset.
+some interactive Visualization of Artwork Dataset. the outcome html document is also available.
 ### born map
 A zoomable map with timeline to visulize the born of the artists.
 Also add some correspond hstory events in different color.
 ### correlation graph